 The story, then, can be read not only as a grand tale of the triumph of order over chaos and light over darkness but as a parable of the rise of Babylon and Babylonian culture over the old Sumerian model of civilization.
 Further, the tale can be understood as an illustration of the concept of life as perpetual change.

 The old static gods in the story are replaced by the younger and more dynamic gods who then introduce the concept of change and mutability to the universe through their creation of mortal beings who are subject to death.
-These creatures are tasked with helping the gods maintain their creation and so, although they are not themselves eternal, play an integral role in the eternal work of the gods and gain some measure of immortality by doing so as well as they can.
+These creatures are tasked with helping the gods maintain their creation and so, although they are not themselves immortal, play an integral role in the eternal work of the gods and gain some measure of immortality by doing so as well as they can.